 JI YOUNG CHAE, DEREK DUNN, DANIEL DURRETT, MY’KAL STROMILE

-The world premiere of William Forsythe’s Blake Works III (The Barre Project) has been made possible by a generous gift from the Lisa and Tom Blumenthal Artistic Innovation Fund.
+The world premiere of William Forsythe’s Blake Works III (The Barre Project) was made possible by a generous gift from the Lisa and Tom Blumenthal Artistic Innovation Fund.

 ZOOM IN